 If you’ll recall what the Fender said a moment ago, bass amplifiers commonly have 300, 400, or even 800 watts.
 As a matter of fact, you’ll see an image down below on the right with a bass guitar amp that has a 500-watt head.

 2) Bass Amp Speakers Are Larger Than Guitar Amp Speakers

 Bass amplifiers need larger speakers as well as more power to properly transmit the sound, although, there are some cases where bass amplifiers have small speakers and work just fine.

-Larger speakers and more power are needed for the bass guitar because the notes are much lower, about an octave lower.
+Larger speakers and more power are ideal for the bass guitar because the notes are much lower – about an octave lower.

 On the other side of the aisle, a guitar amplifier doesn’t need as big of speakers because the notes are a lot higher, so it’s mostly a function of size and cost.

 There’s no need to have larger speakers in a guitar amplifier because the frequencies that are being moved are higher and not as thick.